Guide to Baby Eczema: Causes, Symptoms, and Treatments - Gladskin

 Both heat and sweat can contribute to eczema flare-ups and make your baby’s itching worse.
 Avoid overusing blankets and dress your little one in breathable cotton clothing.

-You may also want to keep bath time short and only use lukewarm water to keep their body temperature cool.
+You may also want to keep bath time short and only use lukewarm water to keep your baby's body temperature cool.

 Identify Your Baby’s Triggers: Things That Can Make Infant Eczema Even Worse